AccountingToolsLab

 What is cash flow?

 Cash flow is the movement of cash into and out of a business during a period.
+It focuses on actual cash received and cash paid, not just accounting profit.

 How do you calculate net cash flow?